SKJERDAL BY THE AURLANDSFJORD

 Visit Sognefjord is the official destination company for the Sognefjord area.

-Accommodation in the Aurlandsfjord and Nærøyfjord area
+Hotels and accommodation in the Aurlandsfjord and Nærøyfjord area

-Overview of where you can spend the night in the area around the Aurlandsfjord and Nærøyfjord.
+Overview of hotels and other places where you can spend the night in the area around the Aurlandsfjord and Nærøyfjord.

 About season and other important information

-SEASON: July 1st to August 30th.
+SEASON – July 1st to August 30th.

 Short hike from Skjerdal to Skjerdal Stølsysteri and Café

 You have to walk from Skjerdal and up to Skjerdal Stølsysteri and Café, the hike takes about half an hour.
-The hike is steep, so you should wear good mountain shoes and hiking clothes.

 This hike goes on a tractor road up through the cultural landscape, with fantastic views of the Aurlandsfjord and the steep mountains around.
 The hike back to Skjerdal is on the same tractor road as you hiked up.